 Neither Reclamation nor SWUA will be responsible for the control, care, or distribution of water before it is introduced into or after it is discharged from Strawberry Valley Project facilities.

-The SVP Shareholder will indemnify and hold Reclamation, SWUA, the Company, and their respective officers, agents, and employees harmless from every claim for legal liability for damages of any nature whatsoever arising out of any actions or omissions resulting from the performance of this Contract.
+The SVP Water User will indemnify and hold Reclamation, SWUA, the Company, and their respective officers, agents, and employees harmless from every claim for legal liability for damages of any nature whatsoever arising out of any actions or omissions resulting from the performance of this Contract.

 ENLARGEMENT OF WATER RIGHTS

-This Third-Party Contract does not create, enlarge, or diminish any water right of the Company, Reclamation, or the SVP Shareholder.
+This Third-Party Contract does not create, enlarge, or diminish any water right of the Company, Reclamation, or the SVP Water User.
 Further, no third party may claim a water right based on any legal theory arising under State or federal law, before any State or federal judicial or administrative body, based on the use of the water under this Third-Party Contract.

 APPLICABLE LAWS

-SVP Shareholder acknowledges that this Contract is subject to all applicable federal laws, State of Utah laws, and regulations applicable to Project Water.
+SVP Water User acknowledges that this Contract is subject to all applicable federal laws, State of Utah laws, and regulations applicable to Project Water.

 APPROVAL